RegardsOss/RegardsOss.github.io/docs/setup/advanced/swarm-advanced-introduction.md

 ### Guides

 - [Deploy required microservices](./swarm-microservice-setup.md) introduces you the REGARDS microservices and the way to enable them depending on your needs.
+- [Logging stack guide](./firewall-guide.md) shows you how to activate the monitoring stack for logs and metrics. **Highly recommended**
 - [Postgres Database](./swarm-database.md) shows you how to connect microservices to external databases. **Highly recommended**
 - [Microservices optimizations](./swarm-optimizations.md) provides you all the possible inventory configurations to optimize microservices.
 - [Ansible Vault](./ansible-vault.md) allows you to crypt passwords inside your inventory and commit them on Git safely. **Highly recommended**